 Anyone building an app, overseeing user accounts or managing company properties can and should prioritize 2FA during development or implementation.
 If you’re using third-party tools, ensure 2FA is available, that it’s enabled and that employees have received coaching on how to use it.

-With these data protection essentials, it’s possible to keep our companies and organizations secure.
+With these data protection essentials, it’s possible to keep our companies’ and organizations’ data secure.
 Staying safe is a team effort, so each one of us must play our parts conscientiously and consistently.